baptiste-roullin/multi-p5-editor/readme.md

 # Setup
-1. Clone
+1. Clone.
-2. `npm install`
+2. `npm install`.
-3. Accept to install the file watching extension VS Code is suggesting. chmod u+x new_files.sh
+3. Accept to install the file watching extension VS Code is suggesting.
+4. `chmod u+x new_files.sh`.
-4. Run Vite
+5. Run Vite.
-5. You can use the snippet "p5"
+6. You can create .vue and use the snippet "p5".

 # Warning